zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 Introduction
 ===============
-This build environment uses Ansible to build a Openstack network for use as a target.
-Openstack is complex and has many dependencies and services.
+This build environment builds a Openstack network for use as a target.
+The entire process is automated and does not require any knowledge of the underlying tools.

+**WARNING**: Openstack is complex and has many dependencies and services.
 It is correct to assume that the environment this tool creates is for use as a test target only.
 There are many features of Openstack that this tool does not provide.
-Do not expect the resulting environment to be free of numerous defects.
+Do not expect the resulting environment to be free of defects or to be an ideal Openstack deployment.

 Overview and Definitions
 -------------------------